networked-aframe/networked-aframe/readme.md

 * Master client concept
 * Scene entities that can be defined in the HTML
 * Positional audio

-Interesting in adding features?
+* Minimal physics

+Interested in contributing?
 Shoot me a message on [twitter](https://twitter.com/haydenlee37) or send a pull request.

 Other A-Frame Networking Libraries